WAZIPOINT WAZIPOINT Engineering Science & Technology: Transformer Open Circuit and Short Circuit Test

 Short Circuit Or Impedance Test On Transformer

-we apply a short circuit test to find the series impedance of a transformer by adjusting primary voltage until in secondary winding current equal to rated current.
+we apply a short circuit test to find the series impedance of a transformer by adjusting the primary voltage until in secondary winding current is equal to the rated current.

 The ammeter reading gives the primary equivalent of full load current (Isc).